threefoldtech/mycelium-cdn-registry/README.md

 ### Configuration

-Before using `mycdnctl`, create a configuration file (default: `config.toml`) specifying Hero Redis backends used for shard storage.
+Before using `mycdnctl`, create a configuration file (default: `config.toml`) specifying:

+- Hero Redis backends used for shard storage
+- Holochain/HoloKVS connection and signing settings used for metadata storage

 #### Config Format (`config.toml`)

 - `required_shards`: the minimum number of shards needed to reconstruct a chunk
 - `[[backends]]`: list of Hero Redis shard stores; **one shard is written to each backend**
+- `[metadata]`: metadata storage backend configuration (HoloKVS)

 Rules: